timezyme/claude-code-sub-agents-lst197/README.md

-"Use backend-architect to design a REST API for user management" "Have frontend-developer create a responsive login form component" "Get python-pro to implement async data processing with proper error handling" "Have react-pro optimize this component for performance and add proper TypeScript types" "Use typescript-pro to refactor this module with advanced type safety"
+"Use backend-architect to design a REST API for user management" "Have frontend-developer create a responsive login form component" "Get python-pro to implement async data processing with proper error handling" "Have nuxt4-pro optimize this component for performance and add proper TypeScript types" "Use typescript-pro to refactor this module with advanced type safety"

 # Code Quality & Review